philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 In many programming languages, it's common to prefix a variable or method name with an underscore to signal to other developers that it's private.
 JavaScript is no different.
 Many of the more popular JavaScript style guides ([airbnb](https://github.com/airbnb/javascript#naming-conventions), [Dojo](http://dojotoolkit.org/community/styleGuide#Naming_Conventions), [aloha](http://aloha-editor.org/guides/style_guide.html#code-conventions)) suggest doing this.

-Ironically, most of them, immediately after recommending this convention, warn readers against accessing these private members outside of the class definition.
+Ironically, most of them, immediately after making this recommendation, warn readers against accessing these private members outside of the class definition.
 Dojo says, "The [private] method or property is not intended for use by anything other than the class itself", and Alhoa offers this kind advice: "If you use methods that are not marked with @api@ you are on your own."

 If you're coming from another language, you might be scratching your head right now. *Wait, if it's private, how can someone access it outside of the class definition?*